bburan/cochleogram/readme.rst

 **Tile mode**

 Start by selecting "tiles" from the edit buttons, then left-clicking to select the tile that is misaligned.
 Using the arrow keys, you can move the tile until it is properly aligned with the other tiles.
 If you need to move the tile in smaller steps, hold down the shift key at the same time as the arrow keys.
 It may be helpful to toggle "highlight selected" so that you get a transparent overlay.
 When in "highlight selected" mode, the currently selected tile will be shown with a red border.

 left click
     Select tile
-left click + drag
-    Pan image
 mouse wheel
     Zoom in/out
 arrow keys